In 2024, Sunderland announced that they were going to commit to significant investment in their stadium.

 Stadium of Light expansion plans

-The most significant detail from the recent upgrade was the addition of 2,000 safe-standing seats in the Roker End and 1,000 in the North Stand Upper.
-Sunderland fans had long urged the club to explore safe standing, and now their request has been met.
+The only recent change to seating at the Stadium of Light was the addition of 2,000 safe-standing seats in the Roker End and 1,000 in the North Stand Upper.
+Sunderland fans had long urged the club to explore safe standing, and their request was granted in 2024.

 ?️ #SAFC has committed to a new multi-million-pound investment programme to improve fan experience at the Stadium of Light…